IsaacBravo/ClimateVision-Website/content/english/news/post-3.md

 especially visual content, has changed how individuals understand this phenomenon and how it encourages collective action (Pearce et al., 2019).
-Despite the scientific evidence of the anthropocentric origin of climate change, contrarian voices still reject this reality and the related risks (though in many cases, these are minority opinions (Whitmarsh, 2011).
+Despite the scientific evidence of the anthropocentric origin of climate change, contrarian voices still reject this reality and the related risks &#40;though in many cases, these are minority opinions (Whitmarsh, 2011)&#41;.
 The causes of such positions include disagreement between scientists (Patt, 2007) and people's attitudes and beliefs (Kahan et al., 2012).</p>